This document describes the current configuration and default Brief Record Level rule being used in the Alliance NZ account.

 - If a library links an IZ bib to an NZ bib, the NZ bib view will use the brief rule level per NZ settings, and the IZ bib view will maintain its brief level per IZ rules.

-- If a library shares an IZ only bib with NZ, the NZ brief level rules were applied to the NZ record, but the IZ brief level was retained.
+- If a library shares an IZ only bib with NZ, the NZ brief level rules are applied to the NZ record, but the IZ brief level is retained.

 - If a library uses the Copy to Catalog from the NZ, the IZ brief level is retained and the NZ brief level is retained.